Chrahuldeveloper/llm_evaluator/README.md

 This project implements a **lightweight, scalable evaluation pipeline** for analyzing AI-generated responses against provided conversational context.
 It measures **relevance**, **hallucination risk**, **latency**, and **estimated cost** for each evaluated conversation.

-The system is designed for **offline or near–real-time evaluation** of existing AI conversations (not live user chat).

 ---

 ## 🧠 What This Project Does